burnedpopcorn/UnderTale-Source-Code/README.md

 ## ALSO
 If you don't want to pay for GMS 1.4, you can use the link below for the Universal GameMaker Patcher, that can crack GM 8.1, GMS 1.4, and gives you all export modules for FREE
-> I have personally tested this for GMS 1.4, and it does work
+> Although I did not make this mayself, I have personally tested this for GMS 1.4, and it does work

 https://www.youtube.com/watch?v=LY0tv5EUaBQ